clibequilibrium/clibequilibrium.github.io/_posts/2022-11-03-private-cloud.md

 ### Terraform & Ansible

 With Terraform & Ansible I am able to automate my provisioning and deployment.
-By provisioning I mean everything from A to Z , from setting up VM resources, OS installation with *cloudinit*, and Kubernetes installation with joining to an existing Kubernetes cluster.
+By provisioning I mean everything from A to Z , from creating and setting up VM resources, OS installation via *cloudinit*, and Kubernetes installation combined with joining to an existing Kubernetes cluster.

-Terraform allows me to locally provision my VMs but also provision Amazon or Google VMs if I decide to go to a public cloud.
+Terraform allows me to locally provision my VMs but also provision Amazon or Google VMs.
+So if I ever decide to go to a public cloud I will be all set with couple extra lines of code.
 Ansible playbook is another useful automation tool that allows me to simply connect to my VMs via SSH and deploy Kubernetes on them.
 I strongly recommend check out [Techno Tim](https://github.com/techno-tim/k3s-ansible) repository and [this article](https://medium.com/@ssnetanel/build-a-kubernetes-cluster-using-k3s-on-proxmox-via-ansible-and-terraform-c97c7974d4a5)

 ### Why Kubernetes?